- Duration: 9 Minutes

 Never push for more range of movement than is comfortable; it should never be painful.

-Stretching for long periods of time can loosen joints and temporarily increase your chances for injury during physical activity.
+Stretching for long periods of time can loosen joints and temporarily increase your chances for injury during physical activity (do not stretch before a workout).